rochiecuevas/WeatherPy/README.md

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/long_cloud_20181014.png)<br>
 Fig. 8.
 Cloudiness (%) across longitudes.<br><br>

+From east to west, the winds in the selected cities were mostly slow-moving.
+Based on the scatterplot, wind speeds tended to vary more at longitudes that coincide with longer landmasses (north to south).
+With the range largely uniform, the plot indicates that the variation is on the distance from the Equator rather than the distance from the Prime Meridian.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/long_wind_20181014.png)<br>
 Fig. 9.
 Wind speed (mph) across longitudes.<br><br>

+There was no obvious relationship between wind speed and humidity.
+But this graph indicates that most of the cities included in the study had 60–100% humidity.
+This indicates that more human settlements are found in more humid areas than in arid deserts, supporting the presumption that the sparse areas inside landmass outlines in the latitude-longitude matrix are deserts.
+And with the cities dotting the coastline, it is just expected to observe the predominance of humid cities.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/hum_wind_20181014.png)<br>
 Fig. 10.
-Relationship between wind speed (mph) and humidity (%).
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Relationship between wind speed (mph) and humidity (%). <br><br>

+Though cities with humidity ranging from 0 to 100% could have 0% cloudiness, it was observed that the range of cloudiness tended to increase with humidity.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/hum_cloud_20181014.png)<br>
 Fig. 11.
-Relationship between cloudiness (%) and humidity (%).
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Relationship between cloudiness (%) and humidity (%).<br><br>

+Cloudiness did not seem to be related with wind speed.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/cloud_wind_20181014.png)<br>
 Fig. 12.
-Relationship between cloudiness (%) and wind speed (mph).
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Relationship between cloudiness (%) and wind speed (mph).<br><br>